-Shortly (and because we dont have a budget for IP), its a monitoring and modeling system that radically changes environmental management.
+Shortly, its a monitoring and modeling system (Software & Hardware) that radically changes environmental management processes.

 Thanks to a grant of 2,080 sek from the (Goethe-Institut and AI Artisic Intelligence AB) and a space provided by Färgfabriken a small demo installation was made on Sept 2018; for a expo of “Visions for 2047”.
 Linnaeus4D there infused some science into the show; for example by showing a 4D map of the flood risks around Färgfabriken and Södermalm.
 SVT Kultureveckan was kind enough to show/talk a bit about Linnaeus4D.